yangyanzhan/note.sh/README.md

 # this will add tag "shell" to the #1 note
 # it will replace the old tags if the #1 note has been tagged before
 n tag 1 shell
+# tag action will reset tags not add tags
+# so if you want to add another tag "tutorial" to note 1
+# always execute something like the following command
+n tag 1 shell,tutorial
+# in other words, everytime you use the tag action, you should provide the entire tag list
 ```

 # view note title, tag and content